c4software/cso/README.md

 ## Nginx Setup

-Since its not always possible to change the auth mechanism in currents applications, I made a sample configuration to add the CSO on the top layer in most app « the Nginx Proxy server ».
+Its not always possible to change the auth mechanism in currents applications, I made a sample configuration to add the CSO on the top layer in most app « the Nginx Proxy server ».

 You have two choices :